salama/object-machine/object/methods.md

 #### Calling

-Calling a Method is quite simple: We acquire a message (see below) and fill in the data, arguments, method name and receiver.
+Calling a Method is relatively simple: We acquire a message (see below) and fill in the data, arguments, method name and receiver.
+Then we have to match the arguments types against to find the right MethodSource to call.
 On the vm level we use an instruction to call the method.
 At register level this gets resolved to a machine call to the binary code.

 #### Sending